Teles1/LuniaAsio/README.md

 # Lunia
 Lunia Emulator

-# Vcpkg - Recommendation is making sure that you have the integration on to make your life easier with .libs and .objs.
+Recommendation is to make sure that you have the integration enabled to make your life easier with .libs and .objs.

+# Vcpkg

 1. git pull https://github.com/microsoft/vcpkg
 2. go to your environment variables